 Katia Hermann’s main focus are thematic exhibitions of modern and contemporary art mainly exhibiting painting and photography.
 She is particularly interested to reveal narratives in art and in the context of exhibitions as well as in film, and to bring them in correlation and interaction.
 In addition to commission work, she supports contemporary artists with projects initiated by herself.
 Furthermore she continues to work on documentary movie productions, as well as writing and translating for several corporate and individual clients in German, French and English.

 Since many years she is observing closely the urban art(s), doing research (Grant Berlin Senate in 2017; Grant Neustart VG Wort 2022), writing (blogs, magazines and catalogues) and doing mediation through guided tours and collective exhibition concepts (URBAN ART WEEK, SORRY!/BERLIN: Writing Graffiti, UAWend).
-She is volunteering for working groups and non-profit orgnizations willing to support the movement.
+She is volunteering for working groups and non-profit orgnizations willing to support the movement and its art forms.